 There are certain circumstances where ChildVision restricts the processing of personal information, to validate, verify or comply with a legal requirement of a data subjects request.
-Restricted data is removed from the normal flow of information and is recorded as being restricted on the information audit.
+Restricted data is removed from the normal flow of information and is recorded as being restricted.